Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

 \section{Non-Parametric and Regularized Dynamical Wasserstein Barycenters}

-In this section, we detail our proposed variational approach for learning the pure state distributions and barycentric weights which are the latent states of the univariate DWB model.
-We discuss our regularization framework that ensures that the latent state evolves smoothly over time while taking into account its effect on the pure states through the inverse-scaling relationship.
+In this section, we detail our proposed variational problem for estimating the parameters of the univariate DWB model.
+We discuss our regularization that ensures that the latent state evolves smoothly over time while taking into account its effect on the pure states through the inverse-scaling relationship.
 We also discuss our non-parametric representation for the pure state distributions using a discrete approximation to the pure state quantile function.
 Finally, we detail how this leads to a least-squares formulation of the variational DWB objective and propose an algorithm for learning the parameters of the model.